 The next question is which companies do you invest in?
 At this stage some old fashioned maxims rule.

 Its the company stupid (not the asset class or financing tool)

-Legacy Finance uses Equity + Debt + Hybrid instruments.
+- Legacy Finance primarily uses Equity + Debt.

 Why the watch and wait, late entry strategy no longer works